 The 'Run Sequence' menu screen allows the unit to be triggered via the menu system and is designed to allow the user to test the programmed sequence.

-Dup Comongo pre-programmed sequence.
+Pressing the 'Go' button will start execution of the pre-programmed sequence.
 Please be aware that the sequencer will fire attached igniters unless the deadmans handle is activated.

-Prev Go It is possible to start a display using this feature.
+It is possible to start a display using this feature.

 This screen is displayed whenever a sequence is running.

 The screen displays the output port number that is to be fired (1A) and the time delay in seconds (41.5) before it is fired.

 The time delay will be counting down, when it reaches zero the output port is fired, and the sequencer moves onto the next cue in the sequence.

-Firing: 1A 41 5 Pressing the button marked 'Stop' will abort the execution of a sequence.
-Stop Pause Trig Pressing the button marked 'Pause' will stop the clock and all firing until the trigger button is pressed.
+Pressing the button marked 'Stop' will abort the execution of a sequence.

+Pressing the button marked 'Pause' will stop the clock and all firing until the trigger button is pressed.
 This function is not to be confused with the zero length delay (PAUSE) feature described earlier.
 This function is not supported externally.

 Pressing the button marked 'Trig' or applying an external trigger will restart the clock or resume a paused sequence.

+Firing: 1A 41.5 Stop Pause Trig